 My friends at book club that night weren’t so sure they would want her in their posse, but I remain convinced that she would enjoy my company.
 Perhaps part of this is because by the end of the novel, my empathy for her circumstances exceeded my judgment of her sanity.

 She was a talented dancer who was forbidden to dance.

 She was married to a husband who refused to acknowledge her artistic gifts.

 She was mother to a child she wasn’t really permitted to mother.

 All this made me think she just needed a friend.

 After I closed the pages of that novel, I almost immediately opened up the The Bell Jar by Sylvia Plath.
 Something told me I could connect to Zelda’s literary spirit through reading Plath.
 I wasn’t wrong.
 Esther Greenwood, much like Zelda, is smart, talented, and introspective.
 Oh, and did I mention they both read?
 Anyway, it was toward the end of Plath’s book when I realized how common the thoughts are of women who are traditionally considered mad.
 Forgive me if I’m not suppose to admit that.

-You see, women inevitably feel like they are competing with each other.
-At book club a couple years back, conversation turned honest and raw the way it tends to do when discussing Dostoevsky and eating Borsch.
-I think I asked if the rest of the women there consider themselves introverts.
+It’s doubtful.
+Women inevitably feel like they are competing with each other.
+I remember an honest conversation at book club a few years ago.
+The kind of raw openness that only comes when discussing Dostoevsky and eating Borsch.
+I think I asked if the rest of the women consider themselves introverts.
 It was an educated guess, but I was open to whatever these women wanted to admit.

 A conversation about introversion quickly evolved into a gender discussion.
 One friend said she rarely hangs out with other women because she finds they can be caddy.
 Simply put, it’s not safe.
 There is no surprise there.
 Most women know exactly what she’s talking about.